 - from within some databases:

-- When you have found a record for the item you want, look for the Find It button or another link to borrow this item from another library.
-This will take you to your Interlibrary Loan login screen, then to a request form with your citation information already filled in.
+- When you have found a record for the item you want, look for the blue Find It button or another link to borrow this item from another library.
+This will eventually take you to your Interlibrary Loan login screen, then to a request form with your citation information already filled in.
 Please double-check that the information in the form is complete and accurately describing what you are requesting.

 The time will vary depending on how long it takes the supplying library to process and send the request to Gelman Library.
-Articles generally take 1-5 days to arrive, and books generally arrive in 3-10 days.
+Articles generally take 1-5 days to arrive, and books generally arrive in 5-10 business days.

 Books are sent through the U.S. Mail, UPS, or courier services.
-Articles are sent through these same means, or via electronic document delivery systems.
+Articles are delivered electronically as PDFs.

 The library does pay lending fees charged to us by other libraries.
 For most requests there is not a cost to you.

-You can borrow ILL items for periods ranging from 2 weeks to 6 weeks.
+You can borrow most ILL items for periods ranging from 2 weeks to 8 weeks.
 The time period is determined by the library which supplies the item.
-Articles are supplied as PDFs or photocopies, and they are almost always yours to keep.
+Articles are supplied as PDFs, and you should download any that you wish to keep.

 Please email ILL@gwu.edu to request a renewal.

-At Gelman Library, you can return your item at the Check-Out Desk or in the Book Drops.
-Please return items with blue ILL sleeve still in place around the cover.
+At Gelman Library, you can return your item at the Check Out Desk or in the Book Drops.
+Please return items with the blue ILL sleeve still in place around the cover.
 This will help us to update your records promptly and accurately.
 You may also return ILL items at the Eckles Library on the Mt.
-Vernon Campus or at the Virginia Campus.
+Vernon Campus or at the Virginia Science & Technology Campus Library.

 Overdue ILL items will be marked lost after 14 days.
 Lost ILL items will incur an $80 fine and a $30 processing fee.
 Patrons with lost items may have their GW borrowing privileges blocked until the overdue items are returned and any fines or fees paid.